What Can Embedded Banking Do for You?

 It can streamline the gig economy

-With the rise of the gig economy, there’s a need to develop applications and websites that have banking and payments embedded so that it can be easy to track and reward freelancers.
+With the rise of the gig economy, there’s a need to develop applications and websites that have finance and payments embedded so that it can be easy to track and reward freelancers.

 Lyft, for example, has managed to streamline its payments.
 They issue debit cards to their drivers which enables drivers to get paid instantly by the ride-share company.
 This program even allows drivers to set up a separate savings account.